Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Introduction

-Our contributions are summarized as follows, \begin{itemize} \item We introduce the conversation prompt to reduce the inference cost of LLM-based \textsc{SimulMT} by leveraging its multi-turn dialogue capability and enabling efficient reuse of Key-Value cached computations. \item We present an automated training data curation pipeline which involves a simple heuristic and a novel augmentation strategy to efficiently extract source and target chunks from their word alignments, enabling the LLM to decode with prefix-growing code-switched inputs to support processing of incoming source words while generating target words. \item Experiments demonstrate that the proposed conversational \textsc{SimulMT} obtains up to 2$\times$ acceleration compared to the offline-prompting baseline while maintaining comparable translation quality, emphasizing its value in practical applications. \end{itemize}
+Our contributions are summarized as follows, \begin{itemize} \item We introduce conversational prompting to reduce the inference cost of LLM-based \textsc{SimulMT} by leveraging its multi-turn dialogue capability and enabling efficient reuse of Key-Value cached computations. \item We present an automated training data curation pipeline that can turn any offline translation parallel corpus into the conversational prompt format and generalize with a novel augmentation strategy into any inference setting. \item Experiments demonstrate that the proposed conversational \textsc{SimulMT} obtains up to 2$\times$ acceleration compared to the offline-prompting baseline while maintaining comparable translation quality, emphasizing its value in practical applications. \end{itemize}